ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/others.md

 base protocol (Section 15 of {{RFC7285}}) fully apply when this extension is provided by an ALTO server.

-In the context of CDNI Advertisement, additional security considerations should be included as follows:
+In the context of CDNI Advertisement, the following security considerations should be considered:

 * For authenticity and integrity of ALTO information, an attacker may disguise itself as an ALTO server for a dCDN, and provide false capabilities and